 "We need to maximize the benefit of available federal infrastructure funding to establish infrastructure upgrades which could dynamically change the way energy is generated and transmitted across the Railbelt (and potentially new areas as well)."

-Strategies & Actions - Activities we will implement over the next five years to accomplish goals & targets
+Strategies & Actions - Activities we will implement over the next five years to accomplish objectives & targets.
+See Chapter 3 for a detailed action plan.